 While my friends and family members focus on the joy of spending, I focus on the comfort of saving money.
 It helps me overcome stress and financial anxiety.
 I suppose that peace of mind is worth more to me than whatever it is I’d like to buy.

 But I’d still like to pull out my credit card without second guessing every decision.
 I’m tired of feeling guilty for wanting something I don’t need.

 To be honest I’m not certain how to get over this hurdle.
 I’ve been this way for so long that I can’t imagine doing things any differently.

 I’d love to hear from my readers.
 Do any of you struggle to spend money on yourself?
-Do any of you have advice for me?
+Do you find yourself thinking “I never buy anything for myself?”
+Do you have advice for me?